Ahmed-Bahgat-Salama/ViraRank/README.md

 Yes

-Analyzes HTML content using an AI model.
+Analyzes HTML content for SEO-friendliness.

+/api/trend/analyze

+POST

+Yes

+Predicts if a text post is likely to go viral.

 <details>
-<summary>Click to see request/response examples for SEO Analysis</summary>
+<summary>Click to see request/response examples for AI Analysis</summary>

-Analyze HTML Request Body:
+Analyze SEO Request Body:

 {
   "html": "<html>...</html>"
 }

-Analyze HTML Success Response:
+Analyze SEO Success Response:

 {
   "seo_friendly": true,
   "probability": 0.987,
   "top_class": "Good"
+}

+Analyze Trend Request Body:

+{
+  "text": "Everyone is talking about the new AI features, this is going to be huge!", "platform": "Twitter"
+}

+Analyze Trend Success Response:

+{
+  "viral": true,
+  "probability": 0.8746
 }